 Is social media bad for kids?
 Is it addictive?
 I don’t know but I can hazard a good guess.
+A day in the life of a social media addict.
+Scary thought!

 When I started writing this post I had no idea what I was going to write about.
 I just started writing and this idea about kids and their health and social media came up.
 Strange.
 When we put ourselves in connection with the universe it can lead us to the most interesting places.